 FeedWordPress is an open-source Atom/RSS aggregator for the WordPress blog publishing platform.
 You set up feeds that you choose, and FeedWordPress syndicates posts from those sources into your WordPress posts table, where they can be displayed by your WordPress templates like any other post — but with additional meta-data, so that your templates can properly attribute the post to the source it came from.

-You can use this plugin to create aggregator site (sites that combine content from multiple sources), or display all of your online activity in one place.
+You can use this plugin to create aggregator site (sites that display posts from different sources), or display all of your online activity (e.g. from your blog, LinkedIn, Flickr, or other online services, into a Lifestream.

 For more details, go here: